 Additionally, while it might be tempting to collect as much information about your customers as possible from your registration process, try to keep your forms short.
 Registration and payment forms that are over a page in length can seem unnecessary and result in abandoned forms.
 Show your customers you value their time by only asking for necessary information when they register.

-While you can purchase registration and customer management software built for most businesses, you might also be surprised at the industry and business specific options available.
-You may need to collect more information than the options provided by generic registration form software.
-As you fine tune your registration process, a few additional software solutions to consider are:
+While you can purchase general registration and customer management software, you might also be surprised at the industry and business specific options available.
+As you fine-tune your registration process, a few additional software solutions to consider are:

 Equipping your team with the right tools is critical for ensuring effective business practices as well as positive client experiences.
-Although these three items can offer a great starting point, you may need to add more solutions to your toolkit as your business grows.
+Although these three items serve as a great starting point, you may need to add more solutions to your toolkit as your business grows.

-Your client registration process is only functional if your employees know how to use it.
+Your client registration process is only useful if your employees know how to use it.
 This is especially true for businesses that have invested in new or complex client management software.
-Even the most tech-savvy employees can rarely master a new software system overnight, so ensure you give them the time to learn and get comfortable with your registration tools.
+Even the most tech-savvy employees can have difficulty mastering a new software system overnight, so ensure you give them the time to learn and get comfortable with your registration tools.

 According to Double the Donation’s guide to employee engagement, up to 85% of employees are not engaged in their workplaces.
-While exact reasons for lack of engagement vary from person to person, lack of support is a common factor in reduced employee investment.
-If you’re going through many changes or asking a lot of your employees to adapt to a new registration process, make sure to provide them the resources and guidance they need to feel supported at your business.
+While exact reasons for low engagement vary from person to person, lack of support is a common factor in reduced employee investment.
+If you’re adopting a new registration process, make sure to provide them with the resources and guidance they need to feel supported at your business.

-With everything you need to do for your business, creating a streamlined client registration process can easily fall to the wayside.
-You can get started optimizing your registration process to create a better experience for clients and collect more information on your customer base by researching and investing in the right registration software for your business.
+With everything you do for your business, creating a streamlined client registration process can easily fall by the wayside.
+Ensure that doesn’t happen by optimizing your registration process to create a better experience for clients and employees alike.
+Doing so will help you succeed and grow well into the future.